EvanForsythe/BB485/week04.md

 Option 1 (preferred)
--Install spades on your existing conda environment for this class with the following command.
+	- Install spades on your existing conda environment for this class with the following command.

 ```bash
 conda install bioconda::spades
 ```

 Option 2 (if option 1 doesn't work)
--Create a new environment.
+	- Create a new environment.
 I tested the following and it worked for me.

 ```bash
 conda create -n assemble python=3.12